tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ![Student message](Images/student-message.png)

-Once the student done that, copy the information into the running demo in your computer.
+Once the student has done that, copy the information into the running demo on your computer.

 You should have the **Student** public key in the `Their Public Key` field, the encrypted message in the `Box` field, and the nonce in the `Nonce` field.